 Porous materials, on the other hand, make your entire driveway work as a drain.
 Permeable systems, although perceived to be quite expensive, can be a budget-friendly option, with gravel being the most affordable.

+First, I’d say aesthetics and surroundings.
+You want your driveway to match or complement the house, but you also need it to be in keeping with the local area.
 For instance, very popular materials at the moment are blocks and pavement slabs in graphite grey, which is the colour many use for their doors and window frames.